ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ### 1. Create a volumes-clone request and initiate the Prepare action

 - **Requirements**
-  - Minimum of two volumes.
+  - Minimum of two volumes
-  - Minimum of one volume to be in the **in-use** state.
+  - Minimum of one volume to be in the **in-use** state
-  - A unique volumes-clone name.
+  - A unique volumes-clone name

 - **Status change**
   When the preparatory actions are initiated, the initial status of the volumes clone request is set to **Preparing**.
 When the preparatory actions are completed successfully, the status changes to **Prepared**.
 If an error occurs during the preparatory actions, the status changes to **Failed**.
 You can view the reasons for the failure by using the [get volumes-clone detail](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-get) request or the [get volumes-clone list](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-getall) request.